yzjedu/cs151-lab4-liv_and_hazel/algorithm.md

       2. price = price + 10 * GB used
 6. check if package is 'purple'
    1.  set price to 99.95
-7. Output Price and GB used to user
+7. Output Price and GB used to user "Your total is _.
+You used _GB."